 Whether you’re doing deliveries or driving rideshare, it’s super-convenient to avoid carrying a bag—or even sitting on your keys, glasses, or wallet for hours, should you shove them in the pockets of your pants.
 And no driver really wants to carry a bag of any kind in the car.
 It takes up room, and could possibly be pilfered by the wrong kind of passenger.
 This one garment lets you keep your stuff close to the vest, so to speak, and it’s just cool.
 Another advantage: It’s lightweight enough to wear in warm weather, and can be layered with other coverings when it’s cold outside.

 We admit that Scott brand eVESTs aren’t cheap, and if they’re too expensive for your budget you can get less-expensive versions.
-Look for vests that are lightweight with lots of pockets, like these.
+Look for vests that are lightweight with lots of pockets.

 4. Rough weather gear